ApoorvaSingh939/ElasticSearch/README.md

 - Reading data from a CSV file
 - Inserting it into Elasticsearch
-- Creating endpoints for retrieval, addition, and deletion of data
+- Created endpoints for retrieval, addition, and deletion of data

 ## Prerequisites